grompe/BTWTweak/patcher/readme.txt

 - Added BTWTweak version to the announcement message when connecting.
   You don't want to use BTWTweak on non-BTWTweak servers and vice-versa.

+- When disconnecting, the player entity is removed only after 60 ticks (3 seconds).
+This prevents exploiting initial invulnerability by repeatedly disconnecting and connecting in dangerous situations.
+  Make sure to disconnect only when safe from now on.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.